edcrewe/django-csvimport/README.rst

 Version Compatibility
 ---------------------

-Latest version 2.13 was tested with Django 2.2.5 and Python 3.7.3

-version 2.6 was tested with Django 1.7, 1.8, 1.9, 1.10, 1.11 on Python 2.7.13 and Python 3.5.6
+version 2.14 was tested with Django 3.0.5 on Python 3.7.6 and Python 3.8.2 (messytables doesnt work for 3.8.2) version 2.13 was tested with Django 2.2.5 on Python 3.7.3 version 2.6 was tested with Django 1.7, 1.8, 1.9, 1.10, 1.11 on Python 2.7.13 and Python 3.5.6

 Please use version 2.1, eg. pip install django-csvimport==2.1